Jim Lampley: Film and producing career

 Lampley's movie production company, Crystal Spring Productions, has produced a handful of movies, including 2000's Welcome to Hollywood.
 The company, now known as Atticus Entertainment was executive producer of the HBO documentary series, On Freddie Roach in 2012–13.
 Since 2012, it has produced the continuing series, The Fight Game with Jim Lampley.

 In addition to several minor credits as an announcer in films, Lampley portrayed himself in the movies like Rocky Balboa, Southpaw, Creed, Grudge Match, all in all more than a dozen feature film credits.
 He also appeared in the 2007 sports comedy films Blades of Glory starring Will Ferrell and Jon Heder, and Balls of Fury, with Christopher Walken.
-Lampley also appeared on television in shows such as Everybody Hates Chris, MacGyver, the Andy Samberg HBO mockumentory 7 Days in Hell, and Eastbound & Down.
+Lampley also appeared on television in shows such as Everybody Hates Chris, MacGyver, the Andy Samberg HBO mockumentary 7 Days in Hell, and Eastbound & Down.

 Personal life

-Lampley was married to former Channel 2 co-anchor Bree Walker from 1990 to 1999.
+Lampley was married to former news anchor Bree Walker from 1990 to 1999.
 The pair had a son, Aaron James Lampley, born in August 1991.

 Lampley and his current wife, Debra, live in Chapel Hill, North Carolina.
 Their blended family includes five daughters, two sons and nine grandchildren.
 Lampley is the former owner of two restaurants in Utah, both of which were named the Lakota Restaurant and Bar.

+One of his daughters is Brooke Lampley, Global Chairman and Head of Global Fine Art at Sotheby's.

 Domestic violence arrest

-In 2007, Lampley was arrested for suspicion of domestic violence over an incident that took place at his girlfriend’s home.
+In 2007, Lampley was arrested for suspicion of domestic violence over an incident that took place at his girlfriend's home.
 He later pleaded no contest to violating a restraining order and was sentenced to three years of probation, plus required to complete a 52-week domestic violence counseling program.